astrophys/Bash_Environment/README.md

 ## Topics
 This presentation covers :
 1. environmental variables and their usage in managing software.
-        a) Focuses primarily on PATH`, `PYTHONPATH` and `LD_LIBRARY_PATH`.
+..a) Focuses primarily on PATH`, `PYTHONPATH` and `LD_LIBRARY_PATH`.
-    #.
-Modules
+2. Modules
-        a) Show's how modules change the environmental variable
+..a) Show's how modules change the environmental variable
-    #.
-Libraries
+3. Libraries
-        a) Does an example to illustrate how shared libraries work and how to use `LD_LIBRARY_PATH`.
+..a) Does an example to illustrate how shared libraries work and how to use `LD_LIBRARY_PATH`.
-    #.
-Startup scripts like `.bashrc` and `.profile`
+4. Startup scripts like `.bashrc` and `.profile`